 My personal favorites are the items she has created based on the Tinos’ dovecotes.
 The circle design and what it represents speak to me and really remind me of a Greek island.
-Greek islands are simple, beautiful places full of stunning landscapes, wonderful people, and ancient history.
+Greek islands are simple, beautiful places with stunning landscapes, wonderful people, and ancient history.

 All the soaps contain natural oils and herbs.
-This is definitely product you want to give as a Greek gift and a gift to yourself!
+This is definitely a product you want to give as a Greek gift and a gift to yourself!
 My favorite scent is the Poppy Seed.
 I am dying to try more scents as well.
-If you want to watch some cool soap making, I recommend you watch their stories!
-Ena Karo’s e-shop isn’t ready yet, but you can reach out to them and they will get you sorted out!
+If you want to watch some excellent soap-making, I recommend you watch their stories on Instagram!

 In Athens, you can find Ena Karo at Flaneur.
 Flaneur sells unique souvenirs in Plaka and is worth a visit when you are here.

 Aggeliki Stavrianou is actually a friend of mine from when I lived in Naxos.
 She and I met while helping the local animal welfare.
 Her paintings of the Greek Islands will transport you!
 She still lives in Naxos and paints daily.
-Her art depicts island scenery in a realistic vivid way and you are likely to find a painting of your favorite Greek Island.
-This is the small painting I purchased from her earlier this year.
+Her art depicts island scenery in a realistic vivid way, and you are likely to find a painting of your favorite Greek Island.
+This is the small painting I purchased from her a few years ago.

-Aggeliki doesn’t have a shop online but you can get in touch with her to order either through her Instagram or her website.
-Act fast though as most paintings are one of a kind.
+Aggeliki doesn’t have an online shop, but you can get in touch with her to order either through her Instagram or her website.
+Act fast though, as most paintings are one of a kind.
 She will ship anywhere in the world.